healertrix/qoohoo/README.md

 # or
 yarn dev
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-You can

 <br /><br />
 Since the page is not responsive, here is the walkthrough of the website in case some unexpected behaviour is faced